interlay/interlay.github.io/docs/guides/transfers.md

 2. Select the Cross Chain Transfer tab.
 3. Make sure you select the correct account from the account selector at the top of the page.
 This is the account from which the transfer will be made.
 4. Your available balance on the relay chain is shown above the amount field.
 This wil be different from the parachain balance shown at the top of the page.
-5. The from and to chain values are automatically set to Kusama and Kintsugi.
+5. The "from" chain value will automatically be set to Kusama and the "to" chain value will be set to Kintsugi.
 6. Select an account from the destination select field.
 You can only transfer to accounts that are in your wallet.
 7. Click "Transfer" and sign the extrinsic to make a transaction.
+8. After the transfer has been made, if you select the account/wallet that has received the KSM from the account selector then the top right KSM balance should be updated to include the amount of KSM transferred.

 ## Polkadot.js Developer Tab (Advanced)